It’s summer in the northern hemisphere, and many of us are busy planning overseas holidays.

 Lastly, make sure you have enough credit to make a call.
-It may be a good idea to read the pamphlet so you know the ways you can top up your credit if need be while on the go.
+Read the pamphlet as well, so you know how to top up your credit on the go if need be.

 If you’re ok with leaving digital breadcrumbs with emergency authorities, you can ‘check-in’ every so often on your journey.
 It sends an SMS with your GPS coordinates and user ID to authorities, and will be used in the event you come up missing.